yungselm/multimoda-rs/docs/tutorial.rst

    :width: 400px

 The number of catheter points (``n_points``) therefore influences how much weight is given to the original image center.
-For mostly round contours, where Hausdorff distances are similar in different angles, this image center can increase accuarcy of the right rotation.
-For stenotic section or coronary artery anomalies, where the vessel has distinct shape difference, this number can be kept rather small (default 20 points compared to 500 for the contour).
+For mostly round contours, where Hausdorff distances are similar in different angles, this image center can increase accuracy of the correct rotation.
+For stenotic sections or coronary artery anomalies, where the vessel has distinct shape difference, this number can be kept rather small (default 20 points compared to 500 for the contour).

 ``range_rotation_deg`` and ``step_rotation_deg`` define the +/- degree range where the rotation is tested (default 90° so full range) and step_rotation_deg in what step sizes (default 0.5°).